netspie/slaycard-docs/README.md

 Project repository with the source code can be found [here](https://github.com/netspie/slaycard).

+### Purpose

+The project is primarily created for educational purposes.

 ### Description

 Slaycard is turn-based combat game where you can manage your team of characters and battle against others.
 Each character can be developed in a unique way, which can influence the style of gameplay.
 You can choose from multiple opponents, gather experience from the concluded battles and improve your characters statistics and skills.

-Each unit contains for base statistics
+Each unit contains four base statistics:
 - Vitality
 - Agility
 - Power
 - Mind
+- Defence (optional, to be decided)

-Each of the base statistics has an impact on your combat statistics which are used directly in the battle
+Each of the base statistics has an impact on your combat statistics which are used directly in the battle:
 - Health
 - Damage
 - Defence